OccLE: Label-Efficient 3D Semantic Occupancy Prediction: Experiment

 \subsubsection{Dataset}

-We evaluate OccLE on the SemanticKITTI \cite{behley2019semantickitti}, which includes 22 outdoor driving scenarios: 10 sequences for training, 1 for validation, and 11 for testing.
-The dataset annotates scenes of size ${51.2m \times 51.2m \times 6.4m}$ with a voxel size of ${0.2m \times 0.2m \times 0.2m}$ for 20 semantic classes (19 semantics + 1 free).
-To simulate a label-efficient learning, we use only 10\% of the voxel annotations from the training set, obtained via interval sampling.
+We evaluate OccLE on the SemanticKITTI \cite{behley2019semantickitti} and Occ3D‑nuScenes \cite{tian2023occ3d}.
+SemanticKITTI annotates scenes of size ${51.2m \times 51.2m \times 6.4m}$ with ${0.2 m}$ voxel size for 20 classes (19 semantics + 1 free).
+Occ3D-nuScenes annotate the ${80.0m \times 80.0m \times 6.4m}$ with ${0.4m}$ voxel size for 18 classes (17 semantics + 1 free).
+To simulate a label-efficient learning, we use only 10\% of the voxel annotations in the training set, obtained via interval sampling.